 Comfort Items – In addition to melatonin we have pillows and blankets.
 They will give you a blanket on the flight, but often times we like our own better.
 We take a thin fleece that is easy to travel with and lightweight.
 I also take this blanket, it is super compact and takes up almost now room.
 We also take pillow pets, they are more comfortable than neck pillows.
 They are easy to transport because they are light weight and can be shoved in a suitcase handle.

 I recently bought a new travel neck pillow ->Cloudz Cool Gel & Bamboo Memory Foam Travel… and I love it!
 It costs double at the airport, so order one of Amazon before you travel or pick one up at Marshalls.
+Also, while looking for this pillow, I realized that Amazon has a list of the best selling travel pillows.

 So, each child has a pillow, blanket, the strongest dose of melatonin I am allowed to give them, ear plugs, and a sleeping mask.